Close-up of a man wearing a blue and white beach shirt holding an open newspaper

 Journalists and investigative reporters are essential in ensuring citizens remain well-informed.
 They act as watchdogs, exposing wrongdoings, corruption, rights violations, and abuses, and they hold the mass media, powerful governments, politicians, and corporations accountable.

 By bringing light to these kinds of issues, journalists create transparency and uphold democracy.
-To celebrate the brave correspondents, broadcasters, frontline investigators, and columnists who are not afraid to reveal the truth, Better World Info brings you our top selection of investigative journalists and whistle-blowers.
+To celebrate the brave correspondents, broadcasters, frontline investigators, and columnists who are not afraid to reveal the truth, Better World Info presents our top selection of investigative journalists and whistleblowers.

-Learn about Wikileaks founder Julian Assange and his 12-year legal battle, the murdered Palestinian-American reporter Shireen Abu Akleh, and co-founder and host of independent news outlet Democracy Now!
+Learn about Wikileaks founder Julian Assange and his 12-year legal battle, the murdered Palestinian-American reporter Shireen Abu Akleh, and the co-founder and host of independent news outlet Democracy Now!
 Amy Goodman.
-Find further reading on anti-imperialist, anti-capitalist, and outspoken mass media critic Noam Chomsky, and social media transparency and accountability advocate Frances Haugen and many others.
+Find further reading on anti-imperialist, anti-capitalist, and outspoken mass media critic Noam Chomsky, and social media transparency and accountability advocate Frances Haugen.

 'He who controls the media controls the minds of the public.'
 It is therefore of highest importance that the public has unadulterated access to the truth, and the whole truth." - Noam Chomsky

-Better World Info advocates for press and internet freedom, freedom of speech, and the safety of all those who seek to expose facts and reality.
+Better World Info advocates for press and internet freedom, freedom of speech, and the safety of all those who seek to expose the truth.
 It is our duty to support journalists by subscribing, donating to local and non-profit news sources, sharing quality reporting amongst friends, advocating for the real news industry, and paying for the news that we consume.

 Better World Info is an open platform – We invite experts, NGOs, campaigners, and activists to contribute their knowledge and top resources!
 We are a constantly expanding, work-in-progress, committed to spreading reliable, critical, and investigative resources to help create an informed, knowledgeable, and curious world.